grasevski/rsvp-text-analysis/README.md

 Recommended windows dependency installation:

-1. install cygwin
+1. install MinGW/cygwin
-2. install aforementioned dependencies in cygwin
+2. install aforementioned dependencies in MinGW/cygwin

 Most unix distributions include these dependencies, and any missing ones can be installed through the package manager.